tanberry/steampipecloud/README.md

     b.
 In the new workspace (by default called *Untitled*) go to the right navigation area and click on the **Integrations** tab.

-   The existing integrations display in left navigation pane.
+   The existing integrations display in right navigation pane.

     c.
 Click **Connect** on the Hackernews integration that you previously defined in Steampipe.

     d.
-Click **How to Use** on the Integration.
+Click **How to Use** on the integration.

     e.
 Click the name of your Steampipe integration.